Front Polisario Khat al-Shahid: Politics and ideology

-Furthermore, Khat Al-Shahid movement has called on the Polisario Front to spare the budget allocated for celebrations of the 31st anniversary of the Sahrawi republic, and to use it for the benefit of the refugee population.
+Furthermore, the Khat Al-Shahid movement has called on the Polisario Front to spare the budget allocated for celebrations of the 31st anniversary of the Sahrawi republic, and to use it for the benefit of the refugee population.
 It considers the calls by Abdelaziz to the international community for help as begging.
-It demanded that persons involved in misuse, traffic, and spoiling of humanitarian aid be judged.
+It demanded that persons involved in the misuse, traffic, and spoiling of humanitarian aid be judged.

 Khat al-Shahid has repeatedly decried the failure of the United Nations-backed peace process.
-It accuses the Polisario leadership of "defeatist reasoning" and of caving in to pressures (especially in accepting the Baker Plan), claiming that it benefits from the political stagnation caused by the cease fire.
+It accuses the Polisario leadership of "defeatist reasoning" and of caving into pressures (especially in accepting the Baker Plan), claiming that it benefits from the political stagnation caused by the cease fire.
 It stresses the gains made during the war years (1975–91) and claims the Abdelaziz government has let the Sahrawi army decay during the cease fire, and ignored the plight of veterans and war widows.
 It also severely criticizes the UN's Minurso mission for being biased in favor of Morocco.
 For these reasons, Khat al-Shahid has argued that the guerrilla war against Morocco should resume.
 There seems to exist significant support for this position in the refugee camps, but it is not known if the Khat al-Shahid has successfully managed to exploit that.
 Overall, support for the organization seems to remain very small.

 International connections

 Supporters of the present POLISARIO leadership have accused Khat al-Shahid of working for, or being exploited by, the Moroccan government.
-In a statement on 28 August 2004, the movement hailed the position of "the peoples and government of Algeria" for their "unconditional support to our people in its fair fight", the Moroccan political movement Annahj Addimocrati, for their "respect of the right of our people to self-determination" and the US, for "not recognizing the legitimacy of the Moroccan occupation of Western Sahara", most likely in a reference to the Moroccan-American Free Trade Agreement, which excluded Moroccan-held Western Sahara from the areas judged to be under Moroccan sovereignty.
+In a statement on 28 August 2004, the movement hailed the position of "the peoples and government of Algeria" for their "unconditional support to our people in its fair fight", the Moroccan political movement Annahj Addimocrati, for their "respect of the right of our people to self-determination" and the US, for "not recognizing the legitimacy of the Moroccan occupation of Western Sahara", most likely in reference to the Moroccan-American Free Trade Agreement, which excluded Moroccan-held Western Sahara from the areas judged to be under Moroccan sovereignty.